 - McLean Hospital: As part of this elective the fellow will be involved/participate in psychiatric units designed to treat women with eating disorders and borderline personality disorder.

-- Brigham and Women's Faulkner Hospital Infertility Service: A service that offer psychiatric treatment for women who are struggling with difficult emotional reactions to infertility and its treatment or women who have mental health problems and infertility.
+- Brigham and Women's Faulkner Hospital Reproductive Endocrinology and Infertility Psychiatric Clinic: Offers consultation, diagnostic evaluation and treatment for women who are struggling with difficult emotional reactions to infertility and its treatment or women who have mental health problems and infertility.
 Patients are treated through infertility work up and treatment, pregnancy and postpartum.

 - Weekly Women's Mental Health Rounds: A one hour-long multi-disciplinary case conference in which the fellow as well as other trainees and faculty from different disciplines have an opportunity to discuss and receive interdisciplinary feedback/supervision from peers and faculty.

 - Monthly Outside Speaker Series: Approximately once per month, guest lecturers representing various subspecialties of women's mental health or discilines that intersect or cross-collaborate with women's mental health will present to the group.

 - Journal Club: Bi-monthly Journal Discussion: The fellow meets bi-monthly with core faculty to discuss articles pertaining to women's mental health.
 The journal discussion will follow a preplanned curriculum and also incorporate most reent articles related to topics within women's mental health.

 - The fellow has approximately 2-4 hours of indivudual supervision per week with the core faculty of the fellowship.
 More supervision is available with adjunct faculty, if needed.